stormid/components/packages/cookie-banner/README.md

 ## Utility functions
 There are two utility functions provided by the library designed to be invoked following user consent.

-### Render iFrame
+### Render iframe
 `state.utils.renderIframe`

-Renders an iFrame from a placeholder element with specific data attributes:
+Renders an iframe from a placeholder element with specific data attributes:

 ```
 <div data-iframe-src="https://www.youtube.com/embed/qpLKTUQev30" data-iframe-title="Test video" data-iframe-height="1600px" data-iframe-width="900px">